jefeish/copilot-fundamentals-training/demos/copilot-chat-exercises/copilot-multilingual.md

     For this exercise we don't require any pre-set files from the Repo.

   - Choose any language and instruct Copilot Chat to create code.
 For example,
-    - Choose any coding-language you prefer
+    - Tell Copilot Chat in...

     - **Spanish:**